deanishe/alfred-pwgen/README.md

 #### German Generator ####

-Generate passwords using all ASCII characters (including punctuation), plus German characters (esset, umlauts).
+Generate passwords using the German alphabet, digits and punctuation.

 #### German Alphanumeric Generator ####

-Generate passwords using all ASCII characters (without punctuation), plus German characters (esset, umlauts).
+Generate passwords using the German alphabet and digits without punctuation.

 #### German Pronounceable Markov Generator ####